 Lathrop Fellows 2018 Trip – Exploring a New LA!

 September 26-29, 2018

 Join us for an exciting Lathrop Fellows exclusive trip through some of the most vibrant recent additions to the visual arts scene of Los Angeles, California.

-John Stomberg and Kathy Hart will guide us through some of the top arts establishments in California, including The Broad, The Getty, LACMA, and the Marciano Art Foundation.
-With behind-the-scenes access to elite collections and the opportunity to meet dynamic directors, curators, and private collectors, this trip is sure to be a once in a lifetime experience.
+John Stomberg and Kathy Hart will guide us through top arts establishments in California, including the Broad, the Getty, and the Museum of Contemporary Art LA.
+Over the three and a half days, we will visit six art museums and three private collections and get an exclusive artist's studio tour.
+With behind-the-scenes access to elite collections and the opportunity to meet dynamic directors, curators, and private collectors, this trip is sure to be a once-in-a-lifetime experience.

-More details and registration information are coming soon.
-Questions?
-Please contact the Hood’s Lathrop Fellows liaison, Deborah Tober, Assistant to the Director, at 603-646-2348 or by email at [email protected].
+The trip fee is $2,500 per person.
+For more itinerary details and registration information, please contact the Hood’s Lathrop Fellows liaison, Deborah Tober, Assistant to the Director, at 603-646-2348 or by email at [email protected].

 Support the Expansion